PennDOT announces start of more high friction surface applications

-The Pennsylvania Department of Transportation alerted drivers that work on a high friction surface application project impacting routes in Cameron, Centre, Clearfield, Clinton, and Elk counties gets underway Thursday, Aug.
-3.
+The Pennsylvania Department of Transportation alerted drivers that work on a high friction surface application project impacting routes in Clearfield County will begin soon.

 These applications will increase the longevity of recently built or rehabilitated infrastructure and improve skid resistance to enhance safety for motorists at the application sites.

+While the high friction surface treatments are being applied, drivers should expect to encounter flaggers in the roadway providing traffic control.
+PennDOT urges drivers to build extra travel time into their schedules as it expects short travel delays.

-Start dates for work at local routes and bridges impacted by this project are as follows:
+Start dates for work at routes and bridges impacted in Clearfield County by this project are as follows:

 Due to the nature of these applications, work cannot occur in the rain, and the contractor will reschedule in cases of bad weather.
 PennDOT will issue updates on work progress as necessary.